-Builder AU recently caught up with usability guru Jakob Nielsen to talk about the Web, open source software, the future of 3D interfaces and mobile devices.
+Recently renowned Web usability guru Jakob Nielsen visited Australia to preach the word of good usability practices.
+We caught up with Nielsen to talk about the Web, open source software, the future of 3D interfaces and mobile devices.

 What are the most common questions you get about UI design?

 On the current tour search was a big question people were asking about.
 One common question from every city was -how many people click on paid search ads?”.
 The truth is that it is only a few percent but its still more than banner ads.
 More people are going to click on what are called organic search results.

 Do you think this is because it is disguised as content?

 It’s true.
 Honestly I don’t think it means that means its worth more to advertisers, it might be worth less to advertise this way because you don’t necessarily want more clicks, you want high investment return clicks.
 People click when they are in the market for your product.
 You don’t need to pay for regular browsers or freeloaders on the Web.

 Much of the Jacob Nielsen fame has come around from your research in Web sites.
 As the browser becomes less of a focus to vendors such as Microsoft, what is the future?

 Well I think there is still a lot of work to be done on this concept of internet based information.
 It’s not so much based on the technology, it is the human needs.
 As in search, that is always going to be a need.
 Then there is the next step of internet-based applications, where more functions and features will appear.
 That is there now but it will become much more advanced in the future.